LarsSchy/SMAC-M/README.md

 cd chart-installation/data_files_conversion/shp_s57data
 bash generateShapefiles.sh [ENC_ROOT] [output_path]
 ```

+### Enhanced data mapfile and limitation

+Working with enhanced data allows to create mapfiles from the chartsymbols.xml file.
+This file contains all the specification of all symbols of the IENC symbology and is provided by OpenCPN.
+The file provided by OpenCPN does contains a few errors or limitation that are not currently handled.

+ - Only point layers are created from the chartsymbols.xml file.
+Line and polygon layers are still generated from template mapfile.
+ - The layer order is not managed at all.
+The layers are added to the map in pseudo random order.
+ - The data files contain a MinScale / MaxScale information and this is not directly used.
+We currently separate in only 6 levels:
+   - 2000000
+   - 600000
+   - 150000
+   - 50000
+   - 25000
+ - Symbology is created from SY, TE and TX instruction.
+Basic CS(LIGHTSxx) support have been added, but is not complete.
+Other CS code are not supported yet.
+ - Symbols in MapServer are anchored to the map in the center vs in the top-left corner for OpenCPN.
+This brings a disparity in the symbol placement when they are stacked together.
+ - Current implementation stack levels as you zoom in so you get level 1 features and labels in level 2 maps.
+ - Symbology can be created from vector and bitmaps.
+We are only supporting bitmap symbology.
+ - TOWERSxx symbols are present twice in the chartsymbols.xml.
+We only use the second one.
+ - SOUNDG labels are set with FORCE TRUE.
+This make to many appear in the map at small scale.
+ - Some layers a wrong types
+ - Some layers defined in the chartsymbols.xml are pointing to non-existing data columns:
+   - BCNSPP layer (lookup #1781) uses BOYSHP == 1 Expression, but this field is not present.
+We replaced it by BCNDHP == 1.
+   - BCNSPP layer (lookup #1784) uses CATLAM == 1 Expression, but this field is not present.
+We replaced it by CATSPM == 1.
+   - RADSTA layer (lookup #1222, #2340) uses COMCHA field for label, but this field is not present.
+We replaced it by OBJNAM.
+   - RDOSTA layer (lookup #2350) uses DGPS field for label, but this field is not present.
+We replaced it by OBJNAM.
+   - TOPMAR layer uses OBJNAM field for label, but this field is not present

 ## Generating Symbolset

 To create symbolset used by generated mapfile, we used source files download from s57data